sidwellr/schotter/schotter2.md

     }
 ```

 The simple random number generator we used in schotter1 is included in the Nannou prelude, so we can use it directly.
-But to use the seedable RNG we need to add two additional use statements to the beginning of the program:
+But to use the seedable RNG we need to add two more use statements to the beginning of the program:

 ```
 use nannou::prelude::*;